 Many changes have taken place around Dublin since this programme was filmed, and this is perhaps the most interesting aspect of this programme.
 One of the more obvious changes is the vision of Nelson's pillar which can be seen from the junction of Westmoreland Street and D'Olier Street.
 This episode of 'Discovery' was broadcast just weeks before Nelson's pillar was bombed on 8 March, 1966.
 The Spire is now on this site.

-View of O'Connell Street, Dublin from Westmoreland Street with Nelson's Pillar visible in the distance (1966)
+View of O'Connell St, Dublin from Westmoreland Street

 Other obvious changes to the cityscape include a pre-developed Wood Quay and the site where the Central Bank now stands on Dame Street.